Bedouin seize two U.S. tourists in Egypt's Sinai

-ISMAILIA, Egypt (Reuters) - Armed Bedouin tribesmen have kidnapped two U.S. tourists in Egypt’s Sinai Peninsula to demand the release of a tribesman arrested in a drugs case, Egyptian police said on Thursday.
+ISMAILIA, Egypt, May 31 (Reuters) - Armed Bedouin tribesmen have kidnapped two U.S. tourists in Egypt’s Sinai Peninsula to demand the release of a tribesman arrested in a drugs case, Egyptian police said on Thursday.

 The American men, both 31, were seized while driving near the resort of Dahab.